swmannepalli/MicrosoftFabric_HOL/fabric/Task6-Importing-Notebooks.md

 ### Task 6: Importing Notebooks

-In this task, we import 5 notebooks and we only execute 1 to show how it works.
-Rest are for reference only.
+In this task, we import 5 notebooks and do not execute them as some of them are automatically created as part of deployment.
+For reference only.

 ---------------------------------------------------------------------------------------------------------------------------------